-As a new Binghamton University student, you must attend a summer Orientation session, which typically costs around $225.
+As a new Binghamton University student, you must attend a summer Orientation session, which typically costs around $225 ($125 for transfer students).
 S4P participants attend Orientation during the first few days of S4P, and SSS will cover the cost!

 All S4P participants are required to move in a week early for the fall semester, to participate in workshops and fun activities held by TRIO Mentors.
 The workshops and activities during this week vary from year to year, but in the past have included: speaking with the Financial Aid office, Student Accounts office and the Career Development Center; finding your classes; a tour of the East Gym (fitness center); and getting familiar with the bus system in Binghamton.
 In addition, S4P students get to avoid the chaos of moving in with the nearly 3,000 other freshmen in August!

 Pre-register for UNIV 101

 The College Students in Transition class (UNIV 101) is one of the most popular classes

 students can register for in their first semester at Binghamton.
 S4P participants